A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Previous Frequentist and Bayesian approaches Previous Frequentist and Bayesian approaches

 \subsection{\texorpdfstring{Bayesian pairwise signed-rank test }{Bayesian pairwise signed-rank test }}

 }

 \citet{benavoli2017time} developed two forms of a Bayesian version of the Wilcoxon signed rank test (BSR), and argued for their use within the Machine Learning practice.
-The first form uses a single measure per algorithm and per data set, usually the mean of different measures using some form of cross-validation, a standard approach in Machine Learning.
-The second, more complex, form (called Bayesian hierarchical correlated t-test further expanded in \citet{corani2017statistical}) uses each measure from each of the cross-validations (which we will call a \emph{fold} below regardless if k-fold is being used as the cross validation procedure) into the computation, but they suggest that practitioners should use the simpler form.
+The first, simpler form uses a single measure per algorithm and data set, usually the mean of various measures obtained through cross-validation.
+The second form, which is more complex and referred to as the Bayesian hierarchical correlated t-test, uses each measure from each cross-validation fold in the computation.
+However, the authors suggest that practitioners should use the simpler form.

-The model's parameter is the mean of the pairwise difference between of the accuracy of the algorithms on the different data sets, and the model computes a distribution of probability for this parameter.
+The model's parameter is the mean of the pairwise difference between of the accuracy of the algorithms on the different data sets, and the model computes a probability distribution for this parameter.
 The authors state that if this parameter is between -0.01 and 0.01 (or a ROPE of 1\%) there is no practical difference between the two algorithms being compared.
-The justification for the 1\% ROPE \emph{for accuracy} is not presented in the paper, but that number is not too different than the ROPE threshold proposed by \citet{wainer2016}, but in this case based on some empirical evidence, and twice as large than the one proposed by \citet{WAINER2021115222}, based on different set of empirical evidence.
+The justification for the 1\% ROPE \emph{for accuracy} is not presented in the paper, but that number is not too different than the ROPE threshold proposed by \citet{wainer2016} and twice as large than the one proposed by \citet{WAINER2021115222}, based on different sets of empirical evidence.

 On the data level, as we discussed above, a 1\% of difference may or may not be important, depending on the accuracy itself.
 A 1\% change for a 79\% accuracy is likely insignificant but a 1\% change for an accuracy of 98\% is impressive.
 Given the range of accuracy values that appear in practical cases of comparing two classifiers (some high, some low) the authors are claiming that changes on the \emph{mean value} of less than 1\% are irrelevant from a practical point of view.